Porush264/porush264.github.io/_posts/2022-02-10-the-destiny-of-a-king.md

 And when they met , they both became much lighter\
 When both came to know\
 that each of them were looking for something mundane\
-But lacked courage and company of someone known\
+But lacked company of someone they could never hate\
-and a place they could truly call a home
+and a place where together they could fly away

+And so it seemed it was bound to be a happy ending\
+Until came the dreaded storm of illness and fate\
+Which took away the woman along with his purpose of living\
+Alone again he never understood what was to be made\
+Of this life which he did not feel he belonged in

+He returned to his kingdom in order to fill the void \
+With life of fortune which he never could vacate\
+And he freed the people of his kingdom from their ongoing turmoil\
+As he fit the role which he was always destined to take